 Check, Clean, Dry

-The best way to protect both your stretch of water and others around the UK from INNS follow the Check, Clean and Dry approach to removing INNS from your boat, equipment and clothing.
+An Invasive Non-Native Species (INNS) is a species which has spread outside its normal habitat and is causing problems in its new environment.
+The best way to protect both your stretch of water and others around the UK from INNS is to follow the Check, Clean, Dry approach to removing INNS from your boat, equipment and clothing.

 - Check for any plant or animal material on your boat, equipment and clothing.
 Pay particular attention to areas that are damp or hard to inspect.